tlienart/Franklin.jl/README.md

 **Coming**
 * customisable bibliography styles
-* themes
+* CSS themes (*if you want to help, let me know!*)

 ### Short example <a id="short-ex1"></a>

-To give an idea of the syntax, the source below renders to [this page](https://tlienart.github.io/pub/misc/jd-ex1.html) (open it in a new window to compare).
+To give an idea of the syntax, the source below renders to [this page](https://tlienart.github.io/pub/misc/judoc-example1.html) (open it in a new tab/window to compare).

 <!-- =========== EXAMPLE =========== -->
 ```markdown